cryptochainery/cryptochainery.github.io..minima/blockchain-tutorials/what-is-hashing-cryptography-used-in-bitcoin-blockchain.md

 * **Not invertible**: This is sometimes also called the "**one-way requirement**".
 Simply put, if I cannot guess the input by looking at the output, then it is a non-invertible hash.
 In the worst case, it should require an impossible amount of computation to reverse-engineer or invert the hash.
 That is why it is also called the "one-way property".

 * **Fixed size / defined range**: It is desirable that the hash function create a hash of a known, fixed, pre-determined length.
-For example, the popular [SHA256](https://en.wikipedia.org/wiki/SHA-2) hash produces a 256-bit long hash.
-This is helpful in using it in table-lookups, etc. There is
+For example, the popular [SHA-256](https://en.wikipedia.org/wiki/SHA-2) hash produces a 256-bit long hash.
+Random numbered outputs require extra work for verification and might not make sense for cryptocurrencies.

 * **Quick to compute**: this is an interesting property.
-To have a lot of people use your new hash function, it should be easy for them to compute - right?
-But, it should not be easy to reverse-engineer!
+To have a lot of people use your new hash function, it should be easy for them to compute.
+It should not need a powerful computer to compute, but, it should be incredibly difficult to reverse-engineer!
+Being easy to compute is why cryptographic hashes find uses in common uses cases like digitally signing documents (and doesn't need any fancy hardware).

 * **Small changes to the input make large changes to the hash**: This is an intrinsic property that is connected to Uniformity, Not Invertible properties of the hash.
 If I change one character to the input (maybe change an "x" to a "y") and I see that only the last character of the output changed from "0" to "1", then that is a clue to a hacker.
 It is preferable that even the smallest change to the input makes a large change to the output.
-Here is an example from SHA-256.
+Here is an example from [SHA-256](https://en.wikipedia.org/wiki/SHA-2).
+You can see that by adding a single alphabet "x" to the input string "cryptochainery", the hash completely changes.
+This is a very important property as it makes the hash incredibly hard to hack.
+It prevents hackers from running random tests to detect patterns (e.g., if I add an "x" to the string, does the output always change predictably?).
 ```
 input = cryptochainery     output = 0B8A51051650071F36D64ABC1DACB41FE52601B6E8B2C89BFBDCA129FA1650EF
 input = cryptochaineryx    output = C8B79109CB23C3E218D8C37D0D787BD95362FA58DEBFE3145D4B469C3E00278F